IanTeda/old.hugo.ianteda.com/content/blog/2016-05-08-the-personal-branding-defence.md

 cover: cover-ian-intake-tower
 slug: the-personal-branding-defence
 ---

-> Start by knowing what you want and who you are, build credibility around it and deliver it online in a compelling way.
+{{< blockquote quote="Start by knowing what you want and who you are, build credibility around it and deliver it online in a compelling way." author="Krista Neher">}}
-> <cite> — Krista Neher</cite>

 ### You are a brand